Huitziii/charlesbordet.com/_posts/en/2018-09-01-deploy-shiny-app-on-aws-part3.markdown

 layout: single
 permalink: /en/shiny-aws-3/
 title: "Deploy Shiny on AWS - Install R and R Shiny"
+description: "Learn how to deploy a Shiny app on an AWS server.
+It's simple, free, and fully explained in this article!
+Part 3: After creating our first server, now we install R and R Shiny!"
 date: 2018-09-01
 lang: en
 categories: [shiny, en]